Oxidative Stress in the Brain: Basic Concepts and Treatment Strategies in Stroke

 When in doubt, check it out.
 Follow your instincts and visit your dermatologist if you see anything new, changing, or unusual on your skin.

-The CC Treatment has also shown significant progress when used against this type of condition as it kickstarts respiration in cells that have lapsed into fermentation processes.
-If an immune response occurs during treatment, it is anaerobic cells and most likely cancerous.
+The CC Treatment has shown significant progress against this condition by kickstarting respiration in cells that have lapsed into fermentation processes.
+If an immune response occurs during treatment, it indicates the presence of anaerobic cells, which are most likely cancerous.
 Confirmation via biopsy is a consideration.

-Like basal cell carcinoma, squamous cell carcinomas tend to manifest as a pink or red bump or patch that won't go away.
-However, they're not usually pearly or shiny.
+Like basal cell carcinoma, squamous cell carcinoma manifests as a pink or red bump or patch that will not disappear.
+However, it is not usually pearly or shiny.

-SCC's can appear as scaly red patches, open sores, rough, thickened or wart-like skin, or raised growths with a central depression.
-At times, SCCs may crust over, itch or bleed.
+SCCs can appear as scaly red patches, open sores, rough, thickened, wart-like skin, or raised growths with a central depression.
+At times, SCCs may crust over, itch, or bleed.
 The lesions most commonly arise in sun-exposed areas of the body.

 These skin cancers can also grow as a flat patch or become more extensive and nodular.
 Here are other telltale signs to look out for:

-While most SCC's can be easily and successfully treated, these lesions can become disfiguring, dangerous, and even deadly if allowed to grow.
+While doctors can quickly and successfully treat most SCCs, allowing these lesions to grow can result in disfigurement, danger, and even fatality.
 Untreated SCCs can become invasive, grow into deeper layers of skin, and spread to other parts of the body.

-Microscopic techniques were used by Dr. Mohs to map out cancer around nerves, blood vessels, muscle, and bone.
-The cancers he examined were removed by shave or saucerizing excision, a technique that removed cancer as a thin disc of tissue so that the tumor and the inflammatory white-cell infiltrate surrounding the cancer could be examined with the microscope.
+Dr. Mohs used microscopic techniques to map out cancer around nerves, blood vessels, muscles, and bone.
+The cancers he examined were removed by shaving or saucerizing excision.
+This method involves releasing cancer as a thin disc of tissue, allowing the examination of the tumor and the inflammatory white-cell infiltrate surrounding the cancer with a microscope.

-Solar damage results in a degree of immune tolerance, allowing abnormal cells to grow unchecked.
-Free radical damage mutates good skin cells contributing to the growth of skin cancer cells.
+Sun damage leads to a certain degree of immune tolerance, permitting abnormal cells to grow unchecked.
+Free radical damage mutates good skin cells, contributing to the growth of skin cancer cells.

 The CC Treatment can help against these types of skin cancers.
 No toxicity, cost-effective, non-evasive, limited scaring compared to surgery or a complement to Mohs Surgery.